isc-projects/kea/doc/sphinx/kea-messages.rst

     extracting extended info got an exception on the lease for %1: %2

 Logged at debug log level 40.
-A debug message issued when the server is extracting extended info and receives an exception processing a lease.
+This debug message is issued when the server is extracting extended info and receives an exception processing a lease.

 DHCPSRV_MEMFILE_FAILED_TO_OPEN